Niko32/music-lyrics-analysis/README.md

 - 🔴 project planning
 - 🔴 data retrieval
 - 🟢 topic model implementation
-- ⚪ classifier implementation
+- 🟢 classifier implementation
 - 🟡 evaluation and visualisation of model results
 - 🟡 report: research gap and research question
-- ⚪ report: discussion
+- 🟡 report: discussion
-- packets marked with ⚪ will be assigned later based on individual progress on the tasks
 - other parts of the report will be written by the person responsible for its implementation